Vehicle registration plates of the Philippines: Plate number design

 The font used in this series was never released electronically to the public.
-It was a modified version of the Charles Wright font with influences from the lettering of New South Wales vehicle registration plates.
+The base was Charles Wright font with influences from the letterforms of New South Wales vehicle registration plates.
 The 1981 series, along with its later variants, remained in production until it was discontinued and replaced by the 2014 series under the Plate Standardization Program.
+The letterforms are generally blocky.
+Although the renewal year stickers discontinued, many recent or duplicate plates don't have the latter because the sticker system has changed into electronic renewal system.

 The 1981 design became the most widely used plate number design, produced from 1981 to 2014.
 The LTO issued the numbering format ABC 123 for automobiles and AB 1234 and 1234 AB for motorcycles.
 Color-coded year and classification stickers were introduced in 1982.
 The typeface featured a curved, bold design on the glyphs; early plates had thinner strokes and no curves.
 Motorcycle plates used DIN 1451 or D-DIN font.
 The design was based on Charles Wright (with modifications), the 1951–1980 New South Wales plates, and older Philippine plates with color coding per vehicle, with all glyphs made blocky.

 Early 1981 plates were borderless and semi-bold with a diamond separator.
 By 1988, plates have borders and a bolder typeface.
 In 1994, the "PILIPINAS" slogan was replaced by "PHILIPPINES 2000" in a derivative DIN 1451 font, though 1988 plates continued to be produced into the 2000s.
-The 2003 "Rizal Monument" series used smaller characters and returned to a semi-bold typeface.
+The 2002 "Rizal Monument" series used smaller characters and returned to a semi-bold typeface.
 Production of this series ended in 2014, giving way to the 2014 series plates.
 The 2010 yellow plates were also discontinued, though some shops continued to sell reproductions that were not exact copies.
 However, the 1981 series are now in limited production for duplicate plates.

 In 2025, the LTO began replacing the old, smaller AB 1234 and 1234 AB motorcycle plates with a larger six-character format to comply with the Motorcycle Crime Prevention Act.